-In addition to making recommendations for trail alignment, operating structure and potential funding sources, the Morris Canal Greenway Corridor Study set forth guidelines for designing trail segments and creating a consistent brand.
+The Morris Canal Greenway Corridor Study set forth guidelines for designing trail segments and creating a consistent brand.
 These design guidelines are important because they help creative a cohesive greenway that is recognizable to trail users even as segments remain disconnected (NV5, 2018).
 Prior to competition of the study, various types of signage were used along different Morris Canal segments and the designs were not uniform or necessarily recognizable as part of a larger, connected system.

-The Greater Rivers Greenway in Missouri also adopted design guidelines.
-Both greenways' guidelines strive to provide a consistent look and feel for the entire trail network, but also allow for flexibility so that communities can select an aesthetic look that complements the location.
+The Morris Canal's branding guidelines are similar the Great Rivers Greenway.
+Both guidelines strive to provide a consistent look and feel for the entire trail network, but also allow for flexibility so that communities can select an aesthetic look that complements the location.
 Another example of branding is the American Tobacco Trail in Durham, North Carolina, which uses consistent directional signage, road markers and maps along the trail to orient users (Walker, Evenson, Davis, Bors, Rodriguez, 2011).
+The Morris Canal Greenway Corridor Study also calls for consistent wayfinding signage and trail markers so that users can clearly follow the greenway through various jurisdictions (NV5).
+These trail designs and branding guidelines can be incorporated into social media posts and emails to partners to better market the Morris Canal.